SN 2022vqz: A Peculiar Subluminous Type Ia Supernova with Prominent Early Excess Emission: Photometric Results

 The early peak bolometric luminosity was estimated as $4.5 \times 10^{41}~\rm{erg~s}^{-1}$.
-However, this value may be inaccurate since it only uses the ZTF $gr$-band photometry, and the rest flux was extrapolated from the template SED.
+However, this value may be inaccurate since it only uses the ZTF $gr$-band photometry, and the rest of the flux was extrapolated from the template SED.